holaphil/amazing-maple-e08ae/src/pages/index.md

         avatar_alt: Deegan Wallace's photo
         content: >-
-          Phil has great instinct and demonstrated expertise in understanding how video works to engage viewers, what makes great video great, and how video can be used in an effective online marketing strategy.
+          Phil has great instinct and demonstrated expertise in understanding how video works to engage viewers and how video can be used in an effective online marketing strategy.
   - section_id: latest-posts
     type: section_posts
     title: Latest from the Blog